This article first appeared in a slightly different form on “FORTUNE” magazine’s website

 Harmony stole the show by paying a record £1.27m ($2.5m) for “Birth” (above) by F.N.Souza – 56% higher than the previous record price for any modern Indian work.
 Souza, who died in 2002, was one of India’s greatest modern artists, along with others that include M.F.Husain and Tyeb Mehta.

 A film star before her marriage, Tina Ambani is modest about her background in Indian art, even though her annual Harmony shows in Mumbai of younger as well as established artists have become well known over the past 12 years.
 “I am not academically well-versed in art but I go with instinct,” she told me.

 Proceeds from six works that Harmony sold yesterday will go to help young artists.
 The objective of the Harmony foundation and its exhibitions, says Ambani, is to “provide centre stage for emerging artists.”
 Two projects include reviving old Warli tribal art in the Indian state of Maharashtra and fine Pichwai paintings in Rajasthan.

 Two other records were also set at the auction.
-A Tyeb Mehta painting, part of a dramatic series he has done to mark the miseries of rickshaw pullers (left), went for £982,000 ($1.9m), beating his previous record price of nearly $1.6m paid in a New York auction in 2005 for a work in his “Mahisasura” series.
+A Tyeb Mehta painting, part of a dramatic series he has done to mark the miseries of rickshaw pullers (left), went for £982,000 ($1.9m).
+That beat his previous record price of nearly $1.6m paid in a New York auction in 2005 for a work in his “Mahisasura” series.

 India’s leading contemporary artist, Subodh Gupta, hit a personal record of £601,000 ($1.2m) for a large installation of stainless steel kitchen pots and pans (below).
 Last month, his painting of a man pulling an airport luggage trolley was auctioned by Christie’s for almost $1.2m in Hong Kong, which set a new record for India’s younger contemporary artists.

 M.F.Husain, now aged 92 and the doyen of the Indian “progressive” painting group that started in the 1950s, also hit a record price recently for a monumental work, “Battle of Ganga and Jamuna.”
 This was sold for $1.6m in New York in March, beating Mehta’s 2005 figure and holding the India world record till yesterday.